 |Bar Application Forms||Office of the Registrar|

 Begin your search by visiting the NCBE site, which contains information about deadlines and requirements for different jurisdictions.
-It is important that you routinely check your state Bar page often as deadlines and requirements change throughout the year and the state committees are not flexible about waiving requirements.
+It is important that you routinely check your state’s bar admission page, as deadlines and requirements may change throughout the year and state committees are not flexible about waiving requirements.

-Each year the Dean of Students Office co-sponsors a number of information sessions on the Bar Exam including the application process and the Character & Fitness process.
-Speakers generally include representatives from the Massachusetts Board of Bar Examiners, Lawyers Concerned for Lawyers, and some of the major Bar Prep companies.
+Each year the Dean of Students Office co-sponsors a number of information sessions on the bar exam that cover both the application process and character & fitness processes.
+Speakers generally include representatives from the Massachusetts Board of Bar Examiners, Lawyers Concerned for Lawyers, and some of the major bar preparation companies.

 Which State(s) Bar Should I Take?

 Generally, your employer will only require you to be admitted to the bar in the jurisdiction in which you are practicing.
-You should contact your employer to confirm in which jurisdiction they would like you to be admitted.
-For example, while Washington D.C. permits applicants to waive in with admission from other states, your employer may expect you to take the bar exam in a particular jurisdiction where they have an office.
+You should contact your employer to confirm the jurisdiction to which they would like you to be admitted.

-If you haven’t secured a job by the time bar registration deadlines roll around, you should sign up for the bar in the jurisdiction you are primarily targeting your job search.
-This is quite common for students seeking a public interest position because the job search can extend well into the spring.
+If you haven’t secured a job by the time bar registration deadlines roll around, you should sign up for the bar in the jurisdiction in which you are focusing your job search.
+This is quite common for students seeking public interest positions, for which the job search can extend into the spring.
 Carefully monitor the bar deadlines of any state you are considering working in and meet with an OPIA or OCS advisor to discuss your unique situation.

-Bar exam reciprocity allows you to transfer your bar exam score from one state to another, with some additional state specific requirements.
+Some states allow you to transfer your bar exam score from one state to another, with some additional state-specific requirements.

-Bar exam reciprocity is commonly taken advantage of by students and junior attorneys who have not practiced law for a required number of years.
-Also, some states that do not offer bar reciprocity may offer bar exam reciprocity.
-This information can also be located on each state’s bar admission office website.
-Most commonly, some state bar examiners will accept MBE scores from a concurrent exam.
+Some state bar examiners will accept Multistate Bar Exam (MBE) scores from a concurrent exam.
 Practically speaking, this means that applicants will sit for three (very likely consecutive) days of exams: one day for the MBE, and one day for each of the two states.
-You must however, check your state’s requirements and the schedule for the examinations to see if this is allowed, or even feasible.
+You must, however, check your state’s requirements and the schedule for the examinations to see if this is allowed or even feasible.

-A smaller number of states, including New York as of the July 2016 exam, will accept scores from the Uniform Bar Exam (UBE) which is a uniform series of tests (including the MBE) that are administered over two consecutive days simultaneously in the jurisdictions currently administering the UBE.
+Additionally, a number of states, including Colorado, Illinois, New York, Massachusetts, and will accept transferred scores from the Uniform Bar Exam (UBE), a uniform series of tests (including the MBE) administered over two consecutive days simultaneously in the jurisdictions currently administering the UBE.
 Learn about your state’s UBE status with the NCBE’s interactive map, and double-check that state’s bar admission site as well.
-Practically speaking, this means you take the two-day UBE in a particular UBE state, which then results in a portable score that can be used to apply for admission in other UBE jurisdictions.
-You will likely have additional state-specific requirements in order to be admitted to a UBE state, but this depends on the specific state.
-For example, in New York as of the July 2016 exam, you will be required to take an online course on New York-specific law known as the New York Law Course (NYLC), and must take an online examination, known as the New York Law Exam (NYLE) in addition to the UBE.
+Practically speaking, this means you would take the two-day UBE in a particular UBE state, which then results in a portable score that can be used to apply for admission to other UBE jurisdictions.
+You will likely have additional state-specific requirements in order to be admitted to a UBE state.
+For example, in New York, you are required to take an online course on New York State-specific law known as the New York Law Course (NYLC), as well as an online examination, the New York Law Exam (NYLE), in addition to the UBE.

 Character and Fitness

-In addition to the examinations, each applicant is required to produce evidence that s/he is a person of honest demeanor and good moral character and possesses the requisite fitness to perform the obligations and responsibilities of a practicing attorney at law.
+In addition to examinations, each applicant is required to produce evidence that they are a person of honest demeanor and good moral character, possessing the requisite fitness to perform the obligations and responsibilities of a practicing attorney at law.

-While character and fitness disclosures may vary by state, you should be prepared to list specifics of every place you have lived since you turned 18, every job you have held (with contacts to confirm employment), every speeding ticket, any disciplinary action in school, any arrest or criminal charge along with full details of the incident.
-Please start assembling the documents months in advance of your application due date because the process can be time consuming.
-If you are concerned about having to disclose something from your past, you can contact the Dean of Students or Lawyers Concerned for Lawyers.
-LCL is a lawyer assistance program funded by bar dues.
+While character and fitness disclosures vary by state, you should be prepared to list specifics of every place you have lived since you turned 18, every job you have held (with contacts to confirm employment), every speeding ticket, any disciplinary action in school, and any arrest or criminal charge as well as full details of the incident.
+Please start assembling the documents months in advance of your application due date because the process can be time-consuming.
+If you are concerned about how to disclose a certain piece of information, you can contact the Dean of Students Office or Lawyers Concerned for Lawyers, a lawyer assistance program funded by bar dues.

-Character & Fitness Applications require a certification from the Dean of the Law School.
-Those certification forms should be forwarded to the Registrar’s Office.
+Where a character & fitness application requires a certification from the Dean of the Law School, this form should be forwarded to the Registrar’s Office.

 Many states require a set of fingerprints for the character & fitness review process.
-The Harvard University Police will provide fingerprinting services.
+The Harvard University Police Department will provide fingerprinting services.

 The Multistate Professional Responsibility Exam (MPRE) is required for admission to the bars of all U.S. jurisdictions except Wisconsin and Puerto Rico.
 The MPRE is based on the law governing the conduct of lawyers.
 It consists of 60 multiple-choice questions and takes approximately two hours to complete.
 The examination is administered three times per year (March, August, and November).
 J.D. students may sit for the MPRE before taking a Legal Profession course at HLS.

 Registering and Preparing for the MPRE

-- The MPRE early registration deadline is often over a month before the actual exam.
+- The MPRE early registration deadline is often nearly 2 months before the actual exam.
 Register early to get your preferred test location and to avoid paying a late fee.

-- Most students take a prep course offered by the various Bar Review companies or rely on the practice material available at the MPRE website.
+- Most students take a prep course offered by a bar review company or rely on the practice materials available on the MPRE website.

 The Bar Application